 Mortgage foreclosure is often referred to as judicial foreclosure and basically means that the deed can be closed only via a court action.
 When you start delaying the payment of your mortgage installment the lender starts taking action according to the number of belated days.
 After about two weeks you might be approached by a representative with a proposal of a repayment schedule that suits you better.
 In a month time they will start with collection attempts and if the payment is delayed more than 90 days you will be served with a foreclosure.
 In order to avoid that you have some options:

-- Agree on a short sale – the lender may agree that you sell your home for an amount which might be less than the one you owe.
+- Agree on a short sale – someone like this company can help you secure a short sale quickly.
+The lender may agree that you sell your home for an amount which might be less than the one you owe.
 The lender takes the money from the sale and forgives the rest.

 - Get alternative financing – another option is to get a loan by the so called “hard money” lenders.
 These are private lenders who are willing to finance people who are faced with foreclosure or other financial troubles, however at quite high interest rates.
 You should consider all pros and cons prior to taking this step and it might be a good idea at this point to consult a foreclosure attorney and see if the foreclosure won’t actually be a better option out of the financial situation you are in.